-Local Divers Unite to Protect Curacao’s reefs and are leading the charge on the fight against plastic pollution.
-Early in 2017, the Curaçao Hospitality and Tourism Association’s (CHATA) Dive Task Force in collaboration with the Project AWARE Foundation committed to the Adopt a Dive Site™ initiative.
+Local divers unite to protect Curacao’s reefs and are leading the charge in the fight against plastic pollution.
+Early in 2017, the Curaçao Diving Industry in collaboration with the PADI AWARE Foundation (Project AWARE) committed to the Adopt a Dive Site initiative.
 Four members initially adopted their house reefs, pledging to conduct monthly Dive Against Debris beach and dive site clean ups.
-Today, this program has grown to twelve diving operations who are investing in Curacao’s future.
-Now, Dive Against Debris™ events span from Caracasbaai to Westpunt!
+Today, with Dive Against Debris events spanning from Caracasbaai to Westpunt, this program has grown to more than twelve local diving operations who are investing in the future of sustainable tourism in Curacao.

 Reefs worldwide are facing threats including climate change, overfishing, water pollution and marine debris from human waste like single use plastics.
 While the effects of climate change must be addressed on a global scale, local communities can give their reefs the best chance of survival.
 They can start by reducing pressures such as fishing responsibly and reducing land-based pollution that is entering the ocean.
 Many Caribbean reefs, like those in Curaçao stand a good chance of surviving if local pressures can be minimized.
 Several organizations on the island are working diligently to help restore and protect Curacao’s reefs by tackling these issues.